spack/spack/lib/spack/docs/packaging_guide.rst

      version('1.0.1', tag='v1.0.1', submodules=True)

-  If a package has per-variant submodules, define ``submodules`` to be a callable function that takes the package instance as its only argument.
+  If a package has needs more fine-grained control over submodules, define ``submodules`` to be a callable function that takes the package instance as its only argument.
 The function should return a list of submodules to be fetched.

   .. code-block:: python